acmailer/acmailer/README.md

 - An event is triggered before the email's template is rendered, if any. (`MailEvent::EVENT_MAIL_PRE_RENDER`).
 - Another one is triggered before the email is sent, but after the body has been set. (`MailEvent::EVENT_MAIL_PRE_SEND`).
-- If everything was OK another event is triggered (`MailEvent::EVENT_MAIL_POST_SEND`) after the email has been sent.
+- If everything was OK, another event is triggered (`MailEvent::EVENT_MAIL_POST_SEND`) after the email has been sent.
 - If any `Throwable` is thrown while sending the email, an error event is triggered (`MailEvent::EVENT_MAIL_SEND_ERROR`), which wraps it.

 Managing mail events is as easy as extending `AcMailer\Event\AbstractMailListener`.
 It provides the `onPreRender`, `onPreSend`, `onPostSend` and `onSendError` methods, which get a `MailEvent` parameter which composes the sent `AcMailer\Model\Email` object and the produced `AcMailer\Result\MailResult`.

+Starting on version 7.1.0, if you need your listener to extend from another class, you can also just implement `AcMailer\Event\MailListenerInterface`, but in that case, remember to use the `AcMailer\Event\MailListenerTrait` too, which provides the event attachment boilerplate code which will make the listener properly work.

-Then attach the listener object to the `MailService` and the corresponding method will be automatically called when calling the `send` method.
+When you attach listener objects to a `MailService`, the corresponding method will be automatically called when calling the `send` method on that service.

 ```php
 <?php